 John River Float

 This trip normally begins at Hunt Fork Lake in Gates of the Arctic National Park.
 The Dehavilland Beaver is the only float plane able to land on this small lake.
-This is an easy, leisure float with beautiful vistas.
+Moderate experience is required as the first 47 miles is class 2.
+This is a mostly easy, leisure float with beautiful vistas.
 Hiking options are good, especially at the upper end.
 Fishing includes grayling and pike.
 The last pick up point is at the confluence of the Koyukuk River in our motor boat at “Old Bettles,” just down river from Bettles.
 Allow 5 days.
 An optional take out point is at Crevice Creek airstrip, the hike in is about 1 mile to an old homestead gold mine.

 Alatna River Float

 Drop-off options include the actual river headwaters, Circle Lake, Takahula Lake and Kutuk Lake all in Gates of the Arctic.
 Many people on this trip also combine their float with a multi-day hike into the nearby Arrigetch Peaks (see above).
 If starting from the headwaters, be mindful of water levels before beginning your trip as the river can be too low to float with a raft.
 Water levels at the other drop-off areas are always good and the river is Class I. Pickup options include the Help-Me-Jack Creek area on the river or Takahula Lake if starting from the headwaters.